 From small developments to large service areas, we can help you figure out what you need and when you’ll need it.
 On smaller projects, needs can be determinedby fixed values – for example, the number of homes that will be built in a development.
 For larger municipal projects, we prepare population / development projections for utility planning.
 Working with our Planning and GIS specialists, we evaluate zoning changes, future land uses, and community development or redevelopment plans that affect utility needs.
 And we can develop infrastructure phasing plans that fit your planning horizon.
 Whether your planning for the next five years of capex, working to accommodate rapid growth, or extending services to new areas, our team can develop a utility plan that works.

 Record drawings and GIS might not provide enough information when designing new utilities through a congested corridor.
 Sometimes the only way to be sure of what’s in the ground is to get our hands dirty.
 Our Utilities and Survey teams work together to provide two options for subsurface utility engineering.

 The first option is ground penetrating radar, or GPR.
 This is a non-invasive technique to gather information about underground utilities.
 Sometimes, GPR provides enough information to confirm locations for conflict avoidance.

-Our second SUE service utilizes StarVAC vacuum excavation to expose underground utilities in-situ so exact types, sizes, locations, and depths can be determined.
+Our second option is our SUE service which utilizes StarVAC vacuum excavation to expose underground utilities in-situ so exact types, sizes, locations, and depths can be determined.
 This is a minimally invasive process that uses high-pressure water and vacuum extraction to perform micro-excavations of existing utilities.
 Afterwards, we restore the area to pre-existing conditions.

 Both options provide valuable information when designing utilities through congested corridors.
 Our clients find these services to be very cost-effective compared to delays and changes during construction due to unforeseen utility conflicts.